alexfru/SmallerC/readme.txt

 Code generation for MIPS CPUs is also supported (primarily for RetroBSD).

-Code generation for the TR3200 CPU and VASM is supported (see Trillek).

 The compiler is capable of compiling itself.

 The core compiler comes with a preprocessor (ucpp), a linker and a compiler